- 6 Minutes to read

 Upsert

-The Upsert mode operates by inserting new rows and updating existing ones.
-To utilize this, you need to specify Upsert Composite Key which can represent a single column or a combination of columns.
+Upsert write mode inserts new records and updates existing ones.
+To make use of this mode, you'll need to define a composite key.
+This key can be a single column or a combination of columns.

 Upsert Composite Key

-In the creation of a data flow to MySQL, PostgreSQL, MSSQL, Redshift, or Vertica, the structure of the target table, including the necessary indexing, is established.
-This setup process is automated during the first data load when the UPSERT write mode is selected.
+When creating a data flow for MySQL, PostgreSQL, MSSQL, Amazon Redshift, or Vertica, Dataddo sets up the target table's structure, including indexing.
+This setup is automated for the first data load when the upsert write mode is chosen.

 Delete